David Bremang: Club career

 Bremang joined Coventry City in 2018 from the London-based Conquest Academy.

 On 29 June 2021, Bremang joined Championship side Barnsley for an undisclosed fee.
 On 5 February 2022, Bremang joined National League North side Guiseley on loan until 3 March 2022.

 On 19 August 2022, Bremang joined League Two club Crawley Town for an undisclosed fee.

 On 26 January 2023, Bremang's contract with Crawley Town was terminated by mutual consent.
 Bremang scored one goal in six appearances for the club.

 On 3 February 2023, National League South club Hungerford Town announced Bremang had signed a contract until the end of the season.

+On 17 August 2024, Bremang joined Farnborough following a successful trial period during their pre-season.
+In January 2025, he joined Isthmian League Premier Division club Dulwich Hamlet.

 Personal life

 Born in England, Bremang is of Ghanaian descent.